MDylan/JW-public-ministry-organizer-app/README.md

 - You can create multiple groups / places where your congregation will make public ministry
 - Multiple congregation can use it (they can create separate groups [See](screenshots/groups_diagram.jpg) )

+- Easy to use for publishers
 - Custom service day and time for each groups
-- Easy to use for publishers
+- You can create custom special days (or disable a day)
+- Group owners can approve/decline publisher's services (bulk approval or only one service)
 - Four privilege levels in each group
 - Mobile friendly
 - Multi language support
 - GDPR ready
+- Built in update system
+- Lot of email notification (eg. the service approved/declined/deleted,changed)

 Based on [Laravel 8](https://laravel.com/)